emilma314/emilma314.github.io/gravitational-waves-project/index.md

 ## 8. Conclusion

 Starting from noisy interferometer data, this analysis reproduces the key steps used by LIGO to identify GW150914.
 Through filtering, time-frequency analysis, and modeling, a clear gravitational-wave signal from a binary black hole merger emerges.

+Big thanks again to Norm for guiding through this independent study!

 ### Notes / References
 - MITxT 8.S50.1xComputational Data Science in Physics I